http4k/www/src/website/content/ecosystem/ai/reference/lmstudio/index.md

 The http4k-ai LmStudio integration provides:

-- Low-level LmStudio API Client
+- Low-level API Client
 - FakeLmStudio server which can be used as testing harness for either API Client

-## LmStudio API connector
+## Low-level API Client

 The LmStudio connector provides the following Actions: